-- You can make the meatballs mini sized or jumbo sized if you want, just see the above note (#4) and scale down or up the baking time accordingly.
+- You can make the meatballs mini size or jumbo if you want, just scale the baking time accordingly.

-- You cannot taste the alcohol at all in these meatballs, however if hard apple cider isn’t your thing, feel free to use plain apple cider!
+- The alcohol will cook out of the sauce, however if hard cider isn’t your thing, feel free to use plain apple cider or apple juice.

 Sweet, savory and delicious to the max, these Baked Chicken Apple Meatballs are perfect for game day, holiday entertaining, or simply served over mashed potatoes for dinner.
 Regardless of how you serve them, I pinkie-promise you are going to LOVE them!

 Until next week, friends, cheers – magnificent meatballs!

 More meatballs recipes!